-Have you ever considered doing an IRA rollover?
-If so, you must learn about the IRA tax rules first to get the most out of the conversion.
+Do you want to invest into an IRA but are confused about the tax rules?
+Or maybe you’re considering doing an IRA rollover ?
+If so, you must learn about the IRA tax rules first in order to get the most out of your retirement earnings.

 Deductible vs Non-Deductible

-If you are wondering how after-tax amounts arrive at your Traditional IRA, you should familiarize yourself about the IRA tax deduction rules.
+If you are wondering how after-tax amounts arrive at your Traditional IRA, you should familiarize yourself with the IRA tax deduction rules.

 When you house contributions to your account, you are qualified to receive an IRA tax deduction, provided that if you are married, you and/or your spouse are active participants.
 Being an active participant, you and/or your spouse become eligible to reduce your contribution, which is established by your modified adjusted gross income or MAGI to include your tax filing status.